chaostoolkit/chaostoolkit-documentation/sources/faq.md

 ## Engaging the team and organisation

 Chaos engineering aims at making you learn from your system.
-This is not a lone activity but a team, potentially the whole organisation, endeavour.
+This is not a lone activity but a team, potentially the whole organisation, endeavor.

-Indeed, a hypothesis you could set the hypothesis "we have been hacked and lost users sensitive data, we should issue a statement we are doing everything to fix the problem within 15mn".
+Indeed, a hypothesis you could set the hypothesis "we have been hacked and lost users sensitive data, we should issue a statement we are doing everything to fix the problem within 15min".
 This experiment is not really technical but
 organisational: is the chain of information and command working effectively?

 ## Isn't it testing?